-Prior to its passage, Florida families had no legal recourse against the dangers imposed upon them by a loved one struggling with drug addiction.
-Aside from restraining orders or having their loved one arrested for battery, theft, and other criminal behavior, their hands were tied.
+Prior to its passage, Florida families had no legal recourse against the dangers imposed upon them, by a loved one struggling with drug addiction.
+Aside from restraining orders or having their loved one arrested for battery, theft, and other criminal behavior, their hands were tied even despite mental instability or physical harm due to a substance abuse problem.
 The Marchman Act now offers a viable alternative.

 HOW IT WORKS